-On the PC platform, Hauptwerk is compatible with, and fully supported on, PCs with 64-bit Intel or AMD CPUs running either:
+On the Windows platform, Hauptwerk is compatible with, and fully supported on, PCs running either:

-- 64-bit Windows 10 (Professional or Home editions). - 64-bit Windows 11 (Professional or Home editions).
+- 64-bit Windows 10 (Professional or Home editions). - •64-bit Windows 7 (Professional, Ultimate, or Home Premium Editions), Service Pack 1 and above.

-(Whilst we no longer fully support them, we understand that Hauptwerk still works on 64-bit Windows 7 or 8.1, and we'll provide support on them for issues that can be reproduced on one of our primary supported Windows platforms listed above, and that don't appear to be related to the platform.
+(It might possibly work on some other 64-bit pre-Windows 10 versions of Windows, but we'll only provide support on them for issues that can be reproduced on one of our primary supported Windows platforms listed above, and that don't appear to be related to the platform.
 Hauptwerk cannot be installed or used on 32-bit versions of Windows, or on 32-bit PCs.)